-The command pgcopydb stream setup connects to the source database and creates a replication slot using the logical decoding plugin wal2json, then creates a pgcopydb.sentinel table, and then connects to the target database and creates a replication origin positioned at the LSN position of the just created replication slot.
+The command pgcopydb stream setup connects to the source database and creates a pgcopydb. sentinel table, and then connects to the target database and creates a replication origin positioned at the LSN position of the logical decoding replication slot that must have been created already.
+See pgcopydb snapshot to create the replication slot and export a snapshot.

 '''

 pgcopydb stream setup: Setup source and target systems for logical decoding

 usage: pgcopydb stream setup

 Postgres URI to the source database

---source
+Postgres URI to the target database

 --target

-Postgres URI to the target database

 --dir

 Work directory to use

+--restart

 Allow restarting when temp files exist already

---restart

---resume

 Allow resuming operations after a failure

 --not-consistent Allow taking a new snapshot on the source database

---snapshot

-Use snapshot obtained with pg_export_snapshot
+--snapshot Use snapshot obtained with pg_export_snapshot --plugin Output plugin to use (test_decoding, wal2json)

 --slot-name

 Stream changes recorded by this slot

 --origin

 Name of the Postgres replication origin

 '''